KaizenJS7/Create-an-Azure-Resource-Group/README.md

 <img src="https://i.imgur.com/ckvWOz1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

-And if you click on the Resource group (DemoRG), you can see the attributes associated with it.
+And if we click on the Resource group (DemoRG), we can see the attributes associated with it.

 <img src="https://i.imgur.com/2UyxtPr.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />